 Do not use a corded electric sander because of the danger of electric shock with the large quantities of water needed to hold down the dust.

 Clean the Worksite

 After removing the paint, clean up the worksite thoroughly using the HEPA vacuum.
 Carefully remove the plastic wall.
-Still wearing protective gear, wipe down surfaces with a wet cloth.
+While still wearing protective gear, wipe down all surfaces with a wet cloth.
 Wet mop the floor.